 Another key objective is building social solidarity between people through experiential empathy, regardless of faith, class, status, wealth or race.
 When your belly complains because you haven't eaten, or when you are parched but can't have a drop, then you appreciate the gift of food and water.
-And hopefully, you may better understand the plight of those in our community who go hungry through no choice of their own.
+And hopefully, you may better understand the plight of those in our communities who go hungry through no choice of their own.

-Ramadan is about food, hunger, empathy, social solidarity and giving of ourselves.
-That is why It is the perfect time to fight hunger in our community by supporting the Give 30 Campaign Food Banks.
+Ramadan is about food, hunger, compassion, social solidarity and sharing.
+That is why It is the perfect time to fight hunger in our communities by supporting the Give 30 Campaign Food Banks.

 NOT FOR MUSLIMS ONLY